MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **TIME_TAKEN_IN_MS** - time taken to open page

+#### OneNote.Capture.NewNote.NewNoteTaken

+This signal is used to ensure that after a user signs-into a OneNote Android App, notebooks are properly provisioned, and user has successfully created a new note.
+This is used to ensure critical regression detection for OneNote app and service health.

+No additional fields are collected.

 #### OneNote.MessageBar.MessageBarClicked

 The signal used to indicate any issues encountered while using Message Bar.
 The telemetry is used to monitor, detect and fix any issues caused during interaction with Message Bar